 Pledge and make a commitment to limit screen time.
 Find pledge forms, activity logs and other resources and post it so the whole family can see.

 Designate one or two days as no TV days.

 If you do watch TV, make it active.
 Who can do the most push-ups or jumping jacks during a commercial break?

-Organize a Parent Pow-Wow, a networking session where parent volunteers can get together and share their best ideas on keeping kids active and healthy during the break.
+Organize a parent/caregiver meet-up, a networking session where parent volunteers can get together and share their best ideas on keeping kids active and healthy during the break.
 It’s also a great way to recognize your volunteers during the holidays!